Oticon Hearing Aids Pricing and Value

 • ConnectClip: Hands-free phone calls are easy with the ConnectClip.
 It turns your hearing aids into a wireless headset, providing a seamless sound connection to your favorite technology.
 The ConnectClip also functions as a very directional remote microphone and basic remote control.

-• Oticon Companion App: Oticon’s newest app is an all-in-one solution for iOS and Android device users.
+• Oticon Companion app: Oticon’s newest app is an all-in-one solution for iOS and Android device users.
 It replaced the ON App for iOS devices.
-This app perfectly pairs your smartphone with your hearing aids, providing discreet and convenient control.
+The app perfectly pairs your smartphone with your hearing aids, providing discreet and convenient control.
 You can use it to adjust volume, listen to your television or other smart devices, and find your hearing aids if you ever lose track of them.

 How to Purchase Oticon Hearing Aids